 How to Apply

 International applicants must complete the Graduate School's online application for admission.
 Once the application has been completed and submitted (including payment of the $85 application fee), applicants must note the following:

-Include an official TOEFL score report.
+Send an electronic official TOEFL or IELTS score report.
 Score reports over two years old (from the test date) are no longer valid.
-You may order official test scores from the Educational Testing Service.
+For TOEFL, you can order official test scores from the Educational Testing Service.
 Please request that they send scores electronically using our institution code: #4854.

 If you are offered admission, the Graduate School will request further documentation and transcripts.

 The UW must assess the academic preparation of international students.
 The evaluation of a foreign degree is based on the following:

 The national system of education in the foreign country.